PloneGov-IT/rer.consentembed/README.rst

 ...the portlet content is parsed looking for potentially malicious contents.
 If contents that load external sites are found, the portlet will not be rendered.

-URLs in the same subdomain (aaa.bar.com that load from bbb.bar.com) are permitted.
+URLs in the same subdomain (aaa.bar.com that load from bbb.bar.com) are permitted and HTTP ports are ignored.

 Limitations
 ===========